Call Us

 Why parents and schools should stop or reduce smartphone use

-Leading Priory child and adolescent psychiatrist Dr Hayley van Zwanenberg (MBBS, MRCPsych, MMedSci), Group Associate Medical Director at the Priory Group, said; “Primary and secondary schools in the UK could work with parents to develop a pact where all parents in a certain year group – perhaps even up to GCSE level - agree they will not buy a smartphone for their child, just a very basic phone.
+Leading Priory Child and Adolescent Psychiatrist, Dr Hayley van Zwanenberg, said: “Primary and secondary schools in the UK could work with parents to develop a pact where all parents in a certain year group – perhaps even up to GCSE level - agree they won't buy a smartphone for their child, just a very basic phone.
 That is all they need.
 Then parents can say ‘no’ to smartphones, and resist pester power.
 If everyone does that, no child is unique in their class for not having a smartphone.
-Schools would benefit because children would not be half asleep in class having stayed on their smartphones most of the night.
+Schools would benefit because children would not be half asleep in class, having stayed on their smartphones most of the night.
 Children would be alleviated, in part, of many of the burdens that come with phones and checking social media.
-Parents would save money on bills and help protect the mental health of their children.
+Parents would save money on bills and help protect their children's mental health.

-"Because in truth smartphones are not just phones as such, but highly sophisticated computers.
+"Because, in truth, smartphones aren't just phones, but highly sophisticated computers.

 "This wouldn't be screen time dictatorship.
 Children would still have access to laptops and iPads at home and in lessons perhaps, where allowed.
 But it would be a start.
 With half of teens now feeling addicted to their mobile devices, it would help improve mental health and behaviour, and reduce the daily conflict over phone use."

-She added: "There is ample evidence to demonstrate the negative effects of phone time on older children, particularly on those using them for more than three hours a day; these include structural and functional brain imaging changes, increases in emotional distress and higher rates of anxiety and depressive symptoms, as well as lack of sleep.
+She added: "There's ample evidence to demonstrate the negative effects of phone time on older children, particularly on those using them for more than 3 hours a day.
+These include structural and functional brain imaging changes, increases in emotional distress and higher rates of anxiety and depressive symptoms, as well as lack of sleep.

-"Priory's poll suggests many parents think there is a need to regulate because essentially you are giving a child a device which lets them have access to sites which promote pornography, gambling and violence, and allow cyberbullying.
-Parents argue that we protect children from all sorts of things by law, but we have let them have access to smartphones without thinking through the addictive and menacing consequences.
+"Priory's poll suggests many parents think there's a need to regulate because essentially, you're giving a child a device that lets them have access to sites that promote pornography, gambling and violence, and allow cyber bullying.
+Parents argue that we protect children from all sorts of things by law, but we've let them have access to smartphones without thinking through the addictive and menacing consequences.

 How to get a child off their devices